FlorianWilhelm/lda4rec/README.md

 ## Cloud Setup

-Commands for setting up an Ubuntu 20.10 VM with at least 20 GiB of HD:
+Commands for setting up an Ubuntu 20.10 VM with at least 20 GiB of HD on e.g. a GCP c2-standard-30 instance:
 ```
 sudo apt-get install -y build-essential
 curl https://sh.rustup.rs -sSf | sh